Explore the default project

 You might notice that this sample code defines an

-function is implicit in the file itself. -
+actorinstead of amainfunction, which some programming languages require.
+For Motoko, themainfunction is implicit in the file itself. -

 Although the traditional "Hello, World!" program illustrates how you can print a string using a

-function, that traditional program would not represent a typical use case for Motoko programs that run on the Internet Computer. -
+printorprintlnfunction, that traditional program would not represent a typical use case for Motoko programs that run on the Internet Computer. -

 Instead of a print function, this sample program defines an